 In addition, Egge drove the Association's support for a 2016 decision by the Centers for Medicare & Medicaid Services to ensure, for the first time in history, that people living with dementia have access to care planning with a medical professional through Medicare.

 Egge has led efforts to increase the number of state Alzheimer's plans to 49 states plus the District of Columbia and Puerto Rico.
 In 2019 alone, the Association secured more than $100 million in state funding for dementia-specific care and support services, research and public health activities.

-Egge was appointed to the U.S. Department of Health and Human Services’ Advisory Council on Alzheimer's Research, Care, and Services in 2017.
-This advisory council, created by the National Alzheimer’s Project Act, provides guidance to both the secretary and the United States Congress on matters of Alzheimer's policy.
+From 2017-2021, Egge served on the U.S. Department of Health and Human Services'(HHS) Advisory Council on Alzheimer's Research, Care and Services.
+This advisory council, created by NAPA, provides guidance to both the HHS Secretary and Congress on Alzheimer's policy.

 Prior to joining the Association, Egge served as executive director of the Alzheimer's Study Group, a blue-ribbon task force.